BigPapoo/aw-dbtweaker/README.md

 This tool provides a way for people who, like me, are missing a feature to rename, reorder or resize attributes in AppWrite collections.
 Hopefully AppWrite team will provide one soon...
 Until then this little script can help.

+## What it can do on collections

+-  Cloning

 ## What it can do on attributes

 -  Renaming